JetBrains/teamcity-documentation/topics/teamcity-experimental-ui.md

 The experimental sidebar is available for the project hierarchy and agent hierarchy.
 Depending on the current page, it serves for better navigation between either projects and build configurations, or build agents.

+You can change the sidebar width by dragging its frame border and hide/show it anytime by clicking the corresponding button at its bottom.

 #### Projects sidebar

-The _Projects_ sidebar contains lists all the projects available to the current user of TeamCity and allows searching them by name.
-You can expand any project to see the statuses of its nested subprojects / build configurations and quickly switch between them.
+The _Projects_ sidebar lists all the projects available to the current user of TeamCity and allows searching them by name.
+You can expand any project to see its nested subprojects / build configurations and quickly switch between them.
+If a project is added to your Favorites, you will also the status icons and counters for all its nested objects directly in the sidebar.

-Additionally, the sidebar allows accessing the __Favorite projects__ and __Favorite builds__ views with the lists of your favorite projects and favorite build configurations respectively.
+The sidebar allows accessing the __Favorite projects__ and __Favorite builds__ views with the lists of your favorite projects and favorite build configurations respectively.
+You can also toggle the display of archived projects.

 #### Agents sidebar